Posted on

 Remote Haliburton Forest Cabins (Quasi, Big Rock, Kaya, Willow & Cove)

 • These remote cabins are unobstructed by light and the perfect spot to stare at the sky.
-They are forested areas in the summer so the winter is the best time to visit.
-If visiting in the summer months, you can view the stars from the old logging access road.
+Though heavily treed in the summer months, you can view the stars from the old logging access road.

 Kawarthas Lakefront Cabins (Goldenrod, Burdock, Hawkweed, Stonecrop & Woodrush)